hartfordsthistory/hartfordsthistory.github.io/history/castro-theater.md

 Bit of a placeholder still.

+The Castro Theater opened in 1910 at 485 Castro St, which is now the home of Cliff's Variety.
+(Cliff's Variety was then on the southeast corner of 18th and Castro, where the big Bank of America is now.)

 [San Francisco Call, Volume 109, Number 17, 17 December 1910](https://cdnc.ucr.edu/?a=d&d=SFC19101217.2.84&srpos=2&e=-------en--20-SFC-1-byDA-txt-txIN-%22castro+theater%22-------)

 > LEADING EVENTS OF THE WEEK AMONG THE IMPROVEMENT CLUBS